integrationsbulletproof/bulletproof-bpcheckout-lite/README.txt

 - Adds an additional layer of security to SSL with point-to-point encryption for enhanced protection.
 - WooCommerce Order status updates received automatically from the gateway via webhooks.
 - Authorize can capture later direct from the WooCommerce order list
-- Secure "Thank you" page integrated with your WooCommerce store
+- Secure "Thank you" page integrated with your WooComemrce store
 - The payment page offers the highest level of security, preventing system administrators and third parties from altering or injecting malicious code.